Frequently Asked Questions

 Should I build my app using Daily Builds?

 Many of our developers use daily builds for their day to day development.
 Since it is possible for Daily Builds to contain bugs, developers just need to be aware of this possibility and be ready to refer to the forums or other resources as necessary.
 We believe it is usually safe to develop against Daily Builds.

 Where can I find Daily Builds?

 How many developers can use one Corona license?

 A Corona license can only be used by one (1) developer.
 Additional developers will require their own license.

 On how many machines/computers can I use a Corona license?

-Corona can be used by a developer on two (2) separate machines.
+Corona can be used by a developer on multiple machines.
 However, each subscription is only meant for one (1) developer.
-Two machines are allowed so that developers can conveniently use Corona, for example on both their desktop and laptop.

 Does Corona Labs take royalties on games or charge per title?

 No. Corona SDK is free to use.
 Corona Enterprise licenses are sold on a developer seat basis.
-Developers are free to build as many apps as they wish Corona and we do not take any royalties or revenue share on apps.
+Developers are free to build as many apps as they wish Corona and we do not take any royalties or revenue share on apps except for certain advertising plugins.

 Can I transfer my license to a third party?

 No. Licensees are not allowed to sell or transfer their license to parties outside their own company/organization.

 Can I build iOS apps on a Windows machine?

-Unfortunately no. Due to Apple restrictions you can only build an iOS app on a Mac.
+Unfortunately no. Due to Apple restrictions you can only build an iOS or OS X app on a Mac.
 However, any code you develop with Corona on a Windows machine can be taken to a Mac and used to build your app.
 If you are unable to buy a Mac, we recommend using a service like MacinCloud (www.macincloud.com) to build your iOS apps.